Fine Arts Academy

 AP fine arts courses at McCallum include AP Music Theory, AP Art History, AP Studio Art, and AP 2D and 3D Design.
 Also, any third- and fourth-year (Level III and IV) fine arts course may be taken for Honors/weighted credit.

 A: VERY well!
-In 2013 alone, McCallum had students scoring a 5 (the highest score possible) on the following 16 AP exams: Art History, Art: 2-D Design Portfolio, Studio Art: Drawing Portfolio, Music Theory, Calculus AB, Calculus BC, English Language and Composition, English Literature and Composition, Language and Culture, Macroeconomics, Physics, Spanish Language, Statistics, Government, U.S. History, and World History.
+McCallum students consistently score a 5 (the highest score possible) on all of the 16 AP exams: Art History, Art: 2-D Design Portfolio, Studio Art: Drawing Portfolio, Music Theory, Calculus AB, Calculus BC, English Language and Composition, English Literature and Composition, Language and Culture, Macroeconomics, Physics, Spanish Language, Statistics, Government, U.S. History, and World History.

-McCallum students consistently outperform Texas averages by 20+ points on the percent of total AP students with scores of 3 or higher (the College Board’s predictor of a student’s ability of persist in college and beyond).
+McCallum students also regularly outperform Texas averages by 20+ points on the percent of total AP students with scores of 3 or higher (the College Board’s predictor of a student’s ability of persist in college and beyond).

 When looking at aggregate AP data and statistics, it’s important to keep in mind that some schools “pre-screen” students before they take AP exams to minimize the number of lower scores; the College Board calls those schools gatekeepers.
 McCallum is not a gatekeeper campus.
 We provide any student who wants to take an AP class and exam the opportunity to do so.